Why Does VeeCAD use Pin Numbers Only?

 Confusion in the CAD World

-Most Schematic-PCB CAD projects and libraries are in a mess, partly because pin text names are used.
-In typical CAD projects that have been modified over time, you will find: In modifying such projects, one must increase the mess - guess at the correct outline to use, duplicate an existing outline and rename the pins, enter an additional outline created from a datasheet footprint, modify a schematic symbol so as to use an existing footprint, etc. This ad-hoc work is costly:
+If you work on PCB CAD projects, you may have noticed these problems: In modifying such projects, one must guess at the correct outline to use, duplicate an existing outline and rename the pins, enter an additional outline created from a datasheet footprint, modify a schematic symbol so as to use an existing footprint, etc. This work is costly and produces board and manufacture problems.
+Worst of all, a company cannot build up a standard parts library of preferred parts.
+So use the library system explained here!